0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 ## 6.1 The White Room (Solitude)

-<iframe width="725" height="408" src="https://www.youtube.com/embed/sMkDtZBwMwg" title="Metal Gear Solid 5 The Phantom Pain Opening" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<div class="video-container"><iframe src="https://www.youtube.com/embed/sMkDtZBwMwg" title="Metal Gear Solid 5 The Phantom Pain Opening" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 Ren woke up.
 There was no miso soup.
 No yelling.
 No harem antics.
 Just the hum of the AC and the sterile smell of bleach.
 The room was white, empty, and silent.
 He tried to move his right leg.
 It was heavy, wrapped in a cast and elevated.
 His nose was taped up.
 His chest felt like it had been trampled by a horse.